A non-unitary solar constraint for long-baseline neutrino experiments

 \section{Introduction}

 The next generation of long-baseline (LBL) neutrino experiments (DUNE\cite{DuneTDR2}, HK\cite{HKphysicsPotential}) will bring an era of unprecedented precision measurements to neutrino oscillation physics.
-This will enable further testing of the current 3-neutrino Pontecorvo-Maki-Nakagawa-Sakata (PMNS) paradigm \cite{Giganti2017} against non-standard neutrino interaction theories and sterile neutrino hypotheses.
+This will enable further testing of the current 3-flavour paradigm~\cite{Giganti2017} against non-standard neutrino interaction theories and sterile neutrino hypotheses.